natasha-93/natasha-93/README.md

 I'm currently looking for a new role!
 Say hi at natashallawson@gmail.com

-- 🔭  I’m currently working on a blog app, made with Strapi and GraphQL
+- 🔭  I’m currently working on a React Native and Expo mood tracking app that will work on both web and mobile
-- 🌱  I’m currently learning data visualization with D3
+- 🌱  I’m currently learning GraphQL
 - 📫  How to reach me: natashallawson@gmail.com
 - ⚡  Fun fact: I also do handpoked tattoos!